5 Meal Planning Tips To Make Life Easer

 2. Make a shopping list at the same time you make your meal plan

-3. Print it out, and hang it in the kitchen
+3. Print it out and hang it in the kitchen

 I’ve tried going paperless by keeping my meal plan on my phone or computer, and it just isn’t the same.
-Hanging your meal plan front and center where you’ll see it several times a day helps you remember to thaw meat out, or meal prep as you can.
+Hanging your meal plan front and center where you’ll see it several times a day helps you remember to thaw meat out or meal prep as you can.

 4. Change it up on a whim

-I also tend to not necessarily make recipes on the day they’re listed.
+I also tend not to necessarily make recipes on the day they’re listed.
 If Thursday’s dinner sounds good on Tuesday, I might just make it.

-5. Build in “leftovers Day”
+5. Build in “Leftovers Day”

 Honestly, while meal planning is a fantastic tool for saving you time and stress, these meal planning tips aren’t the only benefits.